 Introduction

 World Health Organization (WHO) has stated that 80% of the world’s population depends on traditional medicine for primary health care [1].
 Man depends on plants as a source of medicines for treatment of varied ailments as plants are the main precursors for drug development [2].
-Ue large numbers of original medicinal plants are used as food additive and for treatment purpose [3].
-Uese plants contain physiologically active components or phytochemicals which over the years have been exploited in the traditional medical practices for the treatment of various ailments [2].
-Ue most active secondary metabolites of plants are steroids, flavonoids, alkaloids, tannins, saponin and glycosides are active phytochemicals of plants.
+The large numbers of original medicinal plants are used as food additive and for treatment purpose [3].
+These plants contain physiologically active components or phytochemicals which over the years have been exploited in the traditional medical practices for the treatment of various ailments [2].
+The most active secondary metabolites of plants are steroids, flavonoids, alkaloids, tannins, saponin and glycosides are active phytochemicals of plants.
 Some secondary metabolites like alkaloids, glycosides, flavonoids and saponins are antibiotic principles of plants.

-Phytochemicals enhance flavor and color and also o9er protection against diseases by coordinating with nutrients and fibre.
+Phytochemicals enhance flavor and color and also provide protection against diseases by coordinating with nutrients and fibre.
 Phytochemicals plays critical roles in the body, include boosting the immune system, and inhibit growth of bacterial, reducing inflammation, prevention of cancer and cardiovascular diseases.
 It is important to know the structure of phytochemical constituents, thus knowing the type of biological activity which might be exhibited by the plant.
-Ue antioxidative phytochemicals have received increasing attention for their potential role in preventing/reducing the risk of human diseases such as coronary heart disease.
-It is believed that if antioxidative phytochemicals are incorporated into the diet, it could lead to beneficial physiological changes in human microflora, which could contribute to their chemo-preventive e9ects.
+The antioxidative phytochemicals have received increasing attention for their potential role in preventing/reducing the risk of human diseases such as coronary heart disease.
+It is believed that if antioxidative phytochemicals are incorporated into the diet, it could lead to beneficial physiological changes in human microflora, which could contribute to their chemo-preventive effects .
 Of the numerous phytochemicals (such as alkaloids, tannins, flavonoids and terpenes) present in active extracts, tannins and flavonoids are thought to be responsible for antidiarrhoeal activity by increasing colonic water and electrolyte reabsorption.
 Others act by inhibiting intestinal motility.

 Phytochemicals are isolated and extracted through diﬀerent techniques are then screened for their biological activity.

-Resistance to antimicrobial agents is an emerging issue in a wide variety of pathogens and multiple drugs, resistance is becoming common in organism such Salmonella and staphylococcus [4].
-Ue appearance of resistant enhanced the occurrence of infectious diseases that are only treated by a limited number of antimicrobials agents [5].
+Resistance to antimicrobial agents is an emerging issue in a wide variety of pathogens and multiple drugs, resistance is becoming common in organism such Salmonella and Staphylococcus [4].
+The appearance of resistant enhanced the occurrence of infectious diseases that are only treated by a limited number of antimicrobials agents [5].
 Rise in resistant of bacterial and fungal for antibiotics, antifungal highlights the need to find alternative sources from medicinal plants [6].
 Medicinal plants are the sources of many important drugs of the modern world.
-Many people rely on herbal remedies for their health care because they are cheaper and easily available to most people in developing countries compared to synthetic medicine and has minimum side e9ect aIer use.
-Uese reasons might account for their worldwide attention and use.
+Many people rely on herbal remedies for their health care because they are cheaper and easily available to most people in developing countries compared to synthetic medicine and has minimum side effect after use.
+These reasons might account for their worldwide attention and use.